 Twiga dukina is an educational consultancy enterprise based in Nyamasheke district, operating in other districts as well.

-Gerjanne van Ravenhorst, managing director of Twiga dukina, has been working since September 2016 in Early Childhood Education (ECE) in Nyamasheke district.
+Gerjanne van Ravenhorst, founder and managing director of Twiga dukina, has been working since September 2016 in Early Childhood Education (ECE) in Nyamasheke district.
 In January 2020 she established Twiga dukina.